K-12 Education Reform: A New Paradigm

 Historical Perspective on Education Reform

-US education reform movements, policies, and priorities have zigged and zagged since the common-school movement in the 1930s led the way to education for all children.
+US school reform movements, policies, and priorities have zigged and zagged since the common-school movement in the 1830s led the way to education for all children.

 The reform efforts of the 1950s were not about standards or assessment; rather, they were about access and social equality.
 It was during this period that the Civil Rights movement catalyzed modern American education reform as leaders began to tackle the inequity caused by poverty, disability, and segregation of children of color.